Six to eight weeks.

 We deliver the full Blueprint to the leadership team.
 Every decision is explained.
 Every trade-off is named.
 The team leaves with one clear market position and a 90-day plan for operating from it.

-- A buyer path - who to reach first and why
+- The buyer path and GTM logic - who to reach first, and why they move

 Not for everyone.